draklorx/dnd_spell_chatbot/README.md

 ## Usage

-Before you begin you should run the trainer to setup the db and run the training
+Before you begin you should run the trainer to setup the db and run the training.
+NOTE: It can take a long time to kick off the trainer on the first run.
+For your first time you should select "a" for run all training.
+This process will take a couple of minutes.

 ```bash
 # Using uv